How to Create a Kontakt 7 Instrument (Part 2) - Push It!

 To begin, we will create the performance view of the instrument.
 You can think of the performance view as the canvas upon which your buttons, dials, and other graphical elements will appear when someone is using the instrument.
 Modify your code as follows:

-on init {set the basics of the UI, setting the height at 213 and width at 720} make_perfview set_ui_height_px(213) set_ui_width_px(633) end on
+on init {set the basics of the UI, setting the height at 213 and width at 720} make_perfview set_ui_height_px(213) set_ui_width_px(633) end onNotice that

-informs the compiler that there is a user interface that needs to be rendered to the user, even when they are not in the script editor.
+make_perfviewinforms the compiler that there is a user interface that needs to be rendered to the user, even when they are not in the script editor.
 Without this line of code, your user interface will not be visible.
-Then,set_ui_height_px
+Then,set_ui_height_pxandset_ui_width_pxtell the compiler the size of the performance view.Most important, notice the curly

-braces, which allows you to comment your code.
+{}braces, which allows you to comment your code.
 Throughout your process of learning how to program, I highly advise keeping good notes about what your code does!
 After all, when you return later in a week, month, or year, it’s helpful to know what your code is doing. -

 To ensure that your script is functioning, hit

-.
-Then, click the wrench icon to switch to performance view.
-Your window should look like this:Note that if your screen does not look like the above, you probably did not click that wrench.
+Note that if your screen does not look like the above, you probably did not click that wrench.

 Step Two - Placing Your First Button